"You have to discover your own rhythm, and when you do, it's the

 Web: Wightman Tennis Center

 "Rackets are the most important thing for a tennis player.

 Understanding it.
 Knowing it.
 Trusting it.
 It's part of your family.
 Those stories of people

 putting their rackets on their bed and sleeping with them [are true], it's what we live with.
 We

 see more of our rackets that we do of anyone else in our lives."

 sports television commentator and 'racketologist', January 2014

-This Blog was started in 2009, and is no-charge with free information.
+This Blog was started in 2009, and presents no-charge free information.
 It is meant to comment on and promote tennis to the public community.
 No infringement of copyright is intended.
 A "fair use" exception to copyright is claimed.
 "Fair use" exception is a permissible limited use of images, photos, videos and articles with proper citation.
 Educational and informational purpose without charge, such as here, greatly argues in favor of "fair use".
 See: Fair Use Doctrine.
-As of 2016, a limited number of Google Ads helps to defray a small part of the cost of my time to maintain this blog site.
 Please contact us with any comments, and they will be reviewed carefully.
 Thank you.